matthijsbrouwer/arduino_api/README.md

 <img align="right" src="../master/images/arduino.jpeg?raw=true">

-Demonstrate the use of an API to
+Demonstrate implementation and use of an API to

 - Get and set status of components connected to an Arduino board
 - Perform measurements with a sensor connected to the board